eclipse-hono/hono/site/documentation/content/dev-guide/_index.md

 # Developer Guide

-Learn how to integrate your custom components with Hono&trade;.
+Learn how to build Eclipse Hono&trade; and how to integrate your custom components with it.